There’s more than one way to skin a horse

 The expression “card shark” is also an eggcorn.
 The correct phrase is “card sharp” but it is “card shark” that is used more frequently, probably because it appears to make more sense.
 A card sharp is someone who cheats when playing cards.
 In modern English, a shark is a more appropriate description of a cheat.
 Most people would not be familiar with the original meaning of sharp in this context.
 The Oxford English Dictionary explains that a “sharper” was “a cheat, swindler, rogue; one who lives by his wits,” and that “sharper” was later shortened to “sharp”.

 We should also mention “daring-do”.
-This is a phrase which describes brave or heroic action taken without considering the danger involved. “daring-do” isn’t used that often these days which is just as well because it’s an eggcorn!
+This is a phrase that describes brave or heroic action taken without considering the danger involved. “daring-do” isn’t used that often these days which is just as well because it’s an eggcorn!
 The correct expression is “derring-do”.
 The word “derring” means “more than daring” but it is an antiquated word which is rarely used in modern English.

 Amusing mixed idioms